COVID-19 and the Future of American Business for 2020 and Beyond

 Lastly, involve customers.
 Companies need to observe, listen to, and solicit input from customers on how they want to interact.
 What safety initiatives do they want?
 What is too cumbersome?
 Effectively engaging customers, and communicating with them on updates and changes, ensures they feel heard, valued, and part of the process.

 Communication — how, what, and when — is a more significant hurdle.
 Many CEOs admit they were underprepared for the level, the needed consistency, and the new mediums required for communicating during this crisis.
 The resulting lack of communication caused fear with employees, decreased productivity, and reduced engagement.
 It also created concern from customers who did not know if companies could still meet their needs, were safe, or even still in business.

 Opportunity: CEOs who prioritize communication are far more likely to have a more engaged team and a more loyal customer base.
 The best CEOs and leaders understand that their employees and customers can handle bad news.
 What they cannot handle is no news.
 The best strategy is transparency.
 Be open and honest about where your company is doing well, what the challenges are, and how your employees can help.

 Solution: Remain visible.
 Create a communication strategy that ensures employees are clear about what is expected of them, they have the tools and resources needed to achieve the expectations, and they receive regular, honest, and transparent updates.

-Communication with employees needs to be increased during times of crisis, and with a remote workforce.
-Starting each day with check-ins, getting company updates on a weekly basis, and ensuring coaching sessions are scheduled routinely.
-Employees need to be informed as they engaged and talk with customers more often than leadership.
+Communication with employees needs to be increased during times of crisis, especially with a remote workforce.
+Start each day with check-ins, get company updates on a weekly basis, and ensure coaching sessions are scheduled routinely.
+Employees need to be informed as they engage and talk with customers more often than leadership.